 Thirteen islands meet the minimum criteria for a WSA.
 Six of the islands are in a geographic cluster and are considered one WSA unit.
-The following WSAs on the Refuge are roadless islands, primarily natural, and offer outstanding opportunities for solitude or primitive recreation.
+The following WSAs in the Refuge Complex are roadless islands, primarily natural, and offer outstanding opportunities for solitude or primitive recreation..
 The WSAs are presented on Maps D-1 to D-8.